gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 For the odd user that used the cloud above the X free services, the product did not have any logic to enforce the payment, and we never bothered to charge.
 For a long while now we looked at our cloud offering as an easy way to trial the platform and the way to gather usage analytics.

-- We are adding now friction into the cloud version and automatic payment enforcement and possibilities.
+- Now we've added automatic payment to the cloud version and we enforce limits.
 - Plus we fixed the biggest drop off point in adoption.
 People were just perplexed by the fact that Gimlet is a bring your own hardware platform.
-Even though we advocated that launching a k3d cluster on your laptop is a matter of minutes, they did not do it.
+Even though we advocated that launching a k3d cluster on your laptop is a matter of minutes, most trials did not launch a cluster.
 Our new cloud gives you a running cluster for 7 days so from registration til deployment it really only took a few minutes.
 Just like on vertically integrated platforms like Vercel or Netlify.

 ### Tip Jars, Sponsorships